yugenteabar/teabar/_pages/omakase.md

-  Cancellation policy and no shows:
+  Cancellation policy and no shows: <br />
-  Cancellation before 48 hours of your booking will be permitted for a no cancellation fee.
+  Cancellation before 48 hours of your booking will be permitted for a no cancellation fee. <br />
-  No shows or cancellations less than 48 hours in advance will be charged a $175 cancellation fee per person.
+  No shows or cancellations less than 48 hours in advance will be charged a $175 cancellation fee per person. <br />
-  Please note a 15% surcharge apply on Sunday and public holidays.
+  Please note a 15% surcharge apply on Sunday and public holidays. <br />
   Credit card payments will incur a processing fee Mastercard / Visa 1.2% - Amex/ Other 1.6%.